AntaresSimulatorTeam/antares-xpansion/docs/user-guide/1-prepare-a-simulation.md

 The value to be entered is an integer.
 It corresponds to the candidate's potential in terms of number of installable units.
-If the candidate has the max-units and unit-size parameters, then the set of values that its capacity can take is the finite set of the first multiples of unit-size:
+If the candidate has the max-units and `unit-size` parameters, then the set of values that its capacity can take is the finite set of the first multiples of `unit-size`:

 $$[0, \text{unit-size}, 2 \cdot \text{unit-size}, … , \text{max-units} \cdot \text{unit-size}]$$

-#### already-installed-capacity
+#### `already-installed-capacity`

 The value to be entered is numerical.
 It corresponds to a capacity already installed on the investment candidate's link.
 If